warrior-cultures-and-training

 Ritual and Spiritual Functions

-The use of animal symbols went beyond identification and decoration; they played an active role in the spiritual lives of warriors, particularly in ritual contexts.
+The use of animal symbols went beyond identification and decoration; they played an active role in the spiritual lives of warriors, particularly in ritual contexts related to battle, death, and the transition between worlds.

 Sacrifice and Invocation